-Atlas Holdings Limited is a limited liability Company incorporated in Malta (Company Registration no. C 23431) with registered office at 48-50, Ta'Xbiex Seafront, Ta'Xbiex, Malta.
-The Company is considered by the Solvency II Directive as being an "insurance holding company" as defined by Title III, Section 1, Article 212 1.f. of the Directive.
+Atlas Insurance PCC Limited is a limited liability company incorporated in Malta (Company Registration no. C 5601) with its registered office at 48-50, Ta' Xbiex Seafront, Ta' Xbiex, Malta.
+As the insurance undertaking in the Atlas Group the Company is considered by the Solvency II Directive to be regulated by the MFSA as a Solo Undertaking.